Porgramming-Hero-web-course/batch-4-assignment-1-abubakar1010/blog-1.md

 ## Union Types

-Union types are used when a value can be one of several types Union types highly useful in scenarios where we want to allow multiple possible types for a value.
+Union types are used when a value can be one of several types.
+It's highly useful in scenarios where we want to allow multiple possible types for a value.
 By using the `|` operator, you create a type that represents **either of two (or more) types**.

 ### Syntax:
 `type score = number | number[];`

 In the following example, the variable score is allowed to be either a number or an array of number.
 The variable can hold one of the specified types, not multiple at the same time.
-A union type uses the** | ** operator to combine multiple types.The types in the union can be primitive types, objects, or even complex types.
+A union type uses the** | ** operator to combine multiple types.
+The types in the union can be primitive types, objects, or even complex types.

 ## Uses of uninon( | )